-Simply put: Candidates are always required to conduct themselves professionally and civilly throughout the examination process.
+Simply put: Candidates are always required to conduct themselves appropriately and civilly throughout the examination process.

-Candidates shall not engage in any behavior, written, verbal or physical, that may be considered inappropriate, abusive, disruptive, threatening, discriminatory, prejudicial or harassing in nature.
-Candidates must conduct themselves professionally and civilly during any test appointment, while engaging with NCARB, any NCARB member jurisdiction, and/or any vendor working on behalf of NCARB.
-Candidates are required to follow instruction given by test administration staff.
+Candidates shall not engage in any behavior, written, verbal, or physical, that may be considered inappropriate, disrespectful, abusive, disruptive, threatening, discriminatory, prejudicial, or harassing in nature.
+Candidates must conduct themselves appropriately and civilly prior to, during, and after a test appointment, while engaging with NCARB, any NCARB member jurisdiction, and/or any vendor working on behalf of NCARB.
+Candidates are required to follow instructions given by test administration staff and must be responsive and truthful in providing answers to any NCARB questions during a candidate misconduct investigation.